albertnis/albert.nz/content/blog/edwards-otehake-hawdon/index.md

 <figcaption>Looking down Otehake West Branch Valley from Taruahuna Saddle</figcaption>

-The track markers peel off to Tarn Col; to get down the valley, we picked a route that brought us out on the true right of the river as the terrain levels out.
+The track markers peel off to Tarn Col; to get down the valley, we picked a route that brought us out on the true right of the river as the terrain levels out at the bottom of the rockfall.
 From this point we could see a track marker leading us to the left.
 The marked track crosses all the way to the left of the valley, sidling through forest above the bluffs before descending at the main river junction.
 This is the route we took.
 Apparently it is also possible to simply follow the river between the bluffs when levels are low.

 The track on the West Coast side of Taruahuna Pass is starkly different to the Canterbury side.
 The forest is more dense and markers harder to spot--there is a mix between orange DOC markers and white Permolat markers.
 Despite the slower travel we found our way across the river and on to Otehake Hut, where we prepared a pleasant cheeseboard before dinner.